Gerard Butler Talks ‘Angel Has Fallen’

 "We were aiming to deepen the journey, make it more emotional, more involved and we have so many more action scenes than we've ever had.
 But it's also kind of a more profound journey.
 You're really taking this journey with the humanity of the characters.
 You never know where it's going to go," said Butler.

-To find out how Gerard trained for the film and what he loves to about Miami, catch Inside South Florida Saturday at 7 pm.
+To find out how Gerard trained for the film and what he loves about Miami, catch Inside South Florida Saturday at 7 pm.